 ABOUT US

-The National Organization of Alternative Programs (NOAP) was founded in Arlington, Virginia in March of 1999.
 Originally founded with the support of the National Council of State Boards of Nursing, NOAP felt it could better reach multidisciplinary and non-nursing programs as a separate organization.

 NOAP was established to promote public safety by developing alternatives to licensure discipline, promoting safe practice and retention through rehabilitation, monitoring, research education and standardization of programs; and to collaborate with other professional and consumers to achieve those outcomes.

-Mission
+Our Mission

 To promote public safety through participation of healthcare professionals in monitored rehabilitation and recovery as an alternative to license discipline; emphasizing fitness to practice and retention of competent professionals.

-Vision
+Our Vision

 NOAP shall serve as the leading forum for research, advocacy, education, and policy development among Alternative to Discipline Programs.